Las Vegas’s main lots for impounded vehicles after a Nevada DUI arrest include these locations near the I-15:

 Ultimately though, law enforcement has full discretion over whether to get a vehicle towed to an impoundment lot following a DUI.
 If the vehicle is obstructing traffic or otherwise jeopardizing public safety, the police’s priority is to have it removed from the area as soon as possible.

 If you are arrested for drunk driving, you can tell the officer which tow truck service and impound lot you prefer to use.
-Typically, this is whichever service that your car insurance company covers.
+Typically, this is whichever service your car insurance company covers.

-The police will usually comply with this request.
+Las Vegas police will usually comply with this request.
 If you are too intoxicated to communicate, the police will choose which tow company to call.

 The registered owner must produce a photo ID and proof of legal title, such as